jPaez-Farrell/JPaez-Farrell.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## I am a macroeconomist specialising in DSGE modelling and applied macroeconomics"
+## I am a macroeconomist specialising in DSGE modelling and applied macroeconomics
 ### This repository is a work in progress.